Margaritaville at Sea Paradise: 2009 passenger disappearance

 A Hong Kong woman and her son disappeared while on a cruise from Beijing to Fukuoka in July 2009.
-A source confirmed three letters were found in their cabin concerning the distribution of their belongings.
+It was reported that three letters were found in their cabin concerning the distribution of their belongings.
 The agency Hong Thai Travel confirmed that the pair were among 35 tourists who boarded the cruise ship in Tianjin and its tour guide realized the pair were missing on 7 July.
-Costa Crociere said it had reported the incident to law enforcement bodies in Korea, China and Japan.
+Costa Cruises said it had reported the incident to law enforcement bodies in Korea, China and Japan.

 2010 collision near Shanghai

-On 18 October 2011, Costa Classica collided with a Belgian-flagged vessel near the deep water channel of the Yangtze River as she returned to Shanghai from Jeju, Korea.
+On 18 October 2010, Costa Classica collided with the Belgian-flagged cargo ship Lowlands Longevity near the deep water channel of the Yangtze River as she returned to Shanghai from Jeju, Korea.
 Several passengers reported to the infirmary with minor injuries.
 Three passengers were sent ashore for further medical checks.
 News images showed a gash along the starboard side of Costa Classica that stretched about 60 feet, and well above the ship's waterline.
 Costa Classica docked a few hours after the incident and passengers on the current voyage of the ship were disembarked.

 Costa Classica then sailed to Changxing, China to undergo an emergency drydock.
 It took just 96 hours to complete repairs, resuming service afterwards.
 The next voyage was resumed in Hong Kong on 25 October, two days short, and its Manila port destination was cancelled.